piecuch-group/miniccpy/README.md

 spin-orbital nature, it can, in principle, be used to perform fully relativistic calculations for electronic, or even nuclear, structure.

+Miniccpy only deals with the correlated CC computation and uses Pyscf under the hood to obtain the mean- field (Hartree-Fock) solution and the associated one- and two-body molecular orbital integrals.

 # Contact
 Karthik Gururangan - gururang@msu.edu